 7. Help with prevention of incontinence

 Stress incontinence is the most common form of incontinence and affects over three million people in the UK.
 A common cause of this type of incontinence in women is pregnancy, where the pelvic floor muscles can be weakened, but as we get older muscles in the pelvic area can weaken too.
-Pilates will help you strengthen your pelvic floor muscles, thereby curing what can be a very distressing problem for sufferers.
+Pilates and Yoga will help you strengthen your pelvic floor muscles, thereby curing what can be a very distressing problem for sufferers.

 8. Improve your balance and co-ordination